albertiaedev/albertiaedev/README.md

 I may use frontend or backend :nerd_face:

-But always developing at heart & fun :nerd_face:
+But I'm always developing at heart & fun :nerd_face:

 ## Here you can see my favorite languages